JanisSch/FoundationPose/README.md

-# FoundationPoseROS2: Multi-Object Pose Estimation and Tracking in ROS2
+# Multi-Object Pose Estimation and Tracking in ROS2

 ## Description

-FoundationPoseROS2 is a ROS2-based implementation of FoundationPose for 6D object pose estimation and tracking.
-The system enables real-time detection, pose estimation, and tracking of multiple objects simultaneously using a RealSense camera and the Segment Anything Model 2 (SAM2).
+FoundationPose is a ROS2-based implementation for multi-object pose estimation and tracking.
+The system leverages NVIDIA FoundationPose for pose estimation, SAM (Segment Anything Model) for automatic segmentation, and SIFT (Scale-Invariant Feature Transform) for feature matching during the initial detection.
+It enables real-time detection, pose estimation, and tracking of multiple objects, seamlessly integrating with robotic systems.

 ### Key Features:
 - Multi-object pose estimation and tracking
-- SAM2-based automatic segmentation
 - ROS2 integration for use with robotic systems
 - Camera-to-base frame transformation
 - Simple GUI for object selection